 5. DNS Lookup

 Here is another tool that checks from from 17 locations.
 Record type supported include: A, MX, NS, SPF, TXT.
-The site also provides other free email and website tools as well as testing services.
+The site also provides other free email and website tools and testing services.

 Here’s one that does DNS checks from 22 locations and you can check the following record types: A, AAAA, CNAME, NS, MX, TXT, SOA.

-Another great tool to check DNS propagation from serveral servers around the globe.
-It supports most of the DNS entry like A, AAAA, and CNAME.
-It also provide you a handful list of FAQ such as what is DNS and how it works, what is “DNS propagation”, etc. which gives you the additional know-how around DNS.
+Another great tool to check DNS propagation from several servers around the globe.
+It supports most DNS entries like A, AAAA, and CNAME.
+It also provides you a handful list of FAQs such as what DNS is and how it works, what is “DNS propagation”, etc. which gives you additional know-how around DNS.

 8. DNS Google

-Did you know that Google also has its own tool to check DNS?
-The tool returns the DNS authoritive response of a domain as well as an IP address, both the IPv4 and IPv6.
-It supports all common the type of DNS entry include A, CNAME, and some security related entries like CAA, NSEC, and IPSECKEY.
+Did you know that Google also has its tool to check DNS?
+The tool returns the DNS authoritative response of a domain and an IP address, both the IPv4 and IPv6.
+It supports all common the type of DNS entry include A, CNAME, and some security-related entries like CAA, NSEC, and IPSECKEY.

-This tool uncovers DNS propgation in all continents and almost every country around the world.
-It even retrieve DNS resolution from multiple sources on each country it covers.
-On top fo that, the tool still allows you to check the propagation in just selected country or contentinent.
+This tool uncovers DNS propagation in all continents and almost every country worldwide.
+It even retrieves DNS resolution from multiple sources in each country it covers.
+On top of that, the tool still allows you to check the propagation in just a selected country or continent.